PJeBeK/hierarchical-FM-index-compacted-de-Bruijn/README.md

 # Run codes

-There are six scripts in root directory of this project which run all modules.
+There are six scripts in the root directory of this project which run all modules.
 We will introduce them step by step.
-In these steps, we assume that there is a file named `first.fa` in directory `data/` which is the first chromosom of human.
+In these steps, we assume that there is a file named `ecoli.fa` in directory `data/` which is Escherichia coli reference genome.
-You can replace `first` with every name that your reference genome has.
-Just remember that it should be in the `data/` and its format should be `.fa`.\
+You can replace `ecoli` with every name that your reference genome has.
+Just remember that it should be in the `data/` subdirectory and its format should be `.fa`.\
 First, you should run cuttlefish to generate a compacted version of reference genome:

-    ./run_cuttlefish.sh first 31
+    ./run_cuttlefish.sh ecoli 31

 Then, you generate queries and run fmcount of FM-Index to filter queries without occurrences in unitigs:

-    ./generate_queries.sh first
+    ./generate_queries.sh ecoli

 Finally, you can build HISAT2 and SSHash indexes and run filtered queries on all three algorithms:

-    ./run_fm-index.sh first
+    ./run_fm-index.sh ecoli
-    ./run_hisat2.sh first
+    ./run_hisat2.sh ecoli
-    ./run_sshash.sh first 31 13
+    ./run_sshash.sh ecoli 31 13

 Also, you can run all above commands in only one command:

-    ./run_all.sh first 31 13
+    ./run_all.sh ecoli 31 13

 # Data used